 The Company has evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date that the condensed consolidated financial statements are issued.
-As of March 31, 2024, the Company had cash, cash equivalents, and marketable securities of \$101.6 million and an accumulated deficit of \$242.7 million.
+As of September 30, 2024, the Company had cash, cash equivalents, and marketable securities of \$111.3 million and an accumulated deficit of \$283.2 million.

-On March 21, 2023, the Company entered into an Open Market Sales Agreement, or the Sales Agreement, with Jefferies LLC, or the Agent, pursuant to which the Company can sell, from time to time, at its option, up to an aggregate of \$100.0 million of shares of its common stock, through the Agent, as its sales agent.
-As of March 31, 2024, the Company sold 1,699,600 shares of common stock under the Sales Agreement at an average price of \$3.14 per share, for net proceeds after deducting commissions and other offering expenses of \$5.2 million.
-Although the Company has incurred recurring losses and expects to continue to incur losses for the foreseeable future, the Company expects that its cash, cash equivalents, and marketable securities will be sufficient to fund current operations for at least the next twelve months from the issuance of these condensed consolidated financial statements.
+On March 21, 2023, the Company entered into an Open Market Sales Agreement, or the ATM facility, with Jefferies LLC, or the Agent, pursuant to which the Company can sell, from time to time, at its option, up to an aggregate of \$100.0 million of shares of its common stock, through the Agent, as its sales agent.
+As of September 30, 2024, the Company sold 1,699,600 shares of common stock under the ATM facility at an average price of \$3.14 per share, for net proceeds after deducting commissions and other offering expenses of \$5.2 million.
+Subsequent to September 30, 2024 through November 5, 2024, the Company sold 1,186,487 shares of common stock under the ATM facility at an average price of \$3.78 per share, for net proceeds of \$4.4 million.